 But, if you’re about to hit retirement age or have already done so, you will also be collecting social security or a pension, reaping the benefits of all those years of hard work.

-Therefore, it’s logical that when considering moving abroad, you’re also thinking about whether or not you will still be able to receive your monthly social security retirement payments.
+Therefore, it’s logical that when considering moving abroad, you’re also thinking about whether or not you will still be able to receive your monthly Social Security retirement payments.

 Will I be able to receive social security retirement income while living in Panama?

 Indeed, Panama has made the process relatively easy for foreigners retiring in Panama.
-In addition to wonderful benefits and a streamlined path to residency, once you have a Panamanian bank account, you can get your social security retirement via direct deposit.
+In addition to incredible benefits and a streamlined path to residency, once you have a Panamanian bank account, you can get your social security retirement via direct deposit.
 All you have to do is fill out a form with Social Security, and you’re set!

 Whether living in Panama or another country, you can receive your Social Security retirement payments.

-However, with any rule there are exceptions, so always double-check on the official government sites to ensure your specific country of interest.
+However, with any rule, there are exceptions, so always double-check on the official government sites to ensure your specific country of interest.

 If you receive other forms of Social Security payments, you may not be able to receive them when you move abroad.
 Go Here for the Payment Abroad Screening Test to determine if you can still receive Social Security when you move to Panama.

 While it’s simple for U.S. citizens, the qualifications for eligibility to receive social security payments abroad if you aren’t a U.S. citizen (just simply a resident) will vary.
-Check out this document for some more in-depth explanations if you find yourself in this position.

 Can Canadians receive their Pensions if they move to Panama?